 - Collector instances: Instances that return an invisible pixel to log impressions and/or collect actions that a targeted user performed on an ad (actions such as clicks or video plays).

-- Stackdriver Logging: In some cases, this logging can replace collector instances and server log files.
+- Cloud Logging: In some cases, this logging can replace collector instances and server log files.

 Events can be collected by: